RichardLitt/birdinginvermont.com/src/nfc-species/pisi.md

 #### _Zree_ call

-The Zree call, a rising polyphonic _zeep_, is one of the most characteristic calls of this species, but easily confused with some calls from other birds.
+The _Zree_ call, a rising polyphonic call, is one of the most characteristic calls of this species, but easily confused with some calls from other birds.
 Dawson (2020) notes:

 > A grating call with rising inflection is one of the most familiar sounds produced by Pine Siskins.
-This “watch-winding” note— zree-e-e-e-e-eet, zwee-e-eeet, shr-reet, sooeet, or possibly a husky chee-ee, depending on author—may also serve as flight call or be uttered before or after completion of flight.
-This call, also described as züm or zzeem, is always accompanied (presumably in perching individuals) by the display of hidden yellow markings in the wings and tail, according to Dawson (Dawson 1923).
+This “watch-winding” note— _zree-e-e-e-e-eet_, _zwee-e-eeet_, _shr-reet_, _sooeet_, or possibly a husky _chee-ee_, depending on author—may also serve as flight call or be uttered before or after completion of flight.
+This call, also described as _züm_ or _zzeem_, is always accompanied (presumably in perching individuals) by the display of hidden yellow markings in the wings and tail, according to Dawson (Dawson 1923).

 This call is described as being similar to: